 The small regional airport serving the Italian city of Bologna is named after its most famous son: engineer, Nobel Laureate and inventor of the radio Guglielmo Marconi.
-Located just 3.75 miles (6km) from the city, Bologna G Marconi Airport (BLQ) is seeing steadily rising traffic, as Bologna becomes an increasingly popular business and tourism destination.
+Bologna G Marconi Airport (BLQ) is seeing steadily rising traffic, as Bologna becomes an increasingly popular business and tourism destination.
 As Bologna is perfectly situated between heavyweight tourist destinations like Milan, Genoa, Pisa, Florence, San Marino, Venice, and Verona, it offers a great opportunity to escape the queues of the larger hubs.
 The small size of the airport makes for a hassle-free experience; a perfect introduction or a blissful end to a holiday spent soaking up the sights and attractions of northern Italy.
 Bologna Airport offers great connections to other Italian cities and to several key European destinations, and budget travellers should note that several low-cost carriers offer cheap flights to and from Bologna.

 Getting to the city

-GMT +1 (GMT +2 between the last Sunday in March and the Saturday before the last Sunday in September).
+GMT +1 (GMT +2 between the last Sunday in March and the Saturday before the last Sunday in October).

 Information desk: +39 051 647 9617 or +39 051 9680/3.

 There are fixed-fare taxis outside the terminal; however, they are in high demand during peak times, so it may be a good idea to book in advance.

-For short-term parking, the Express Car Park is adjacent to the terminal building, and charges €2.20 per hour, or €22 per day.
-Medium- to long-term parking rates are €9.50 for up to seven hours, and €15 per day.
+The airport provides both short-term parking and long-term parking.
+For short-term parking, the Express Car Park is adjacent to the terminal building, and charges about €3.70 per hour, or €30 per day.

 The Marconi Business Lounge offers business services like wi-fi and broadband internet, photocopying and audiovisual machines, satellite TV and a cafeteria.
-The lounge is open daily, from 5am to 9.30pm, and charges an entry fee of €23.60.
+The lounge is open daily, from 5am to 9.30pm.

 Bologna Airport Taxis: the taxi fares above are intended as a guideline only.